Breaking the $O(\sqrt n)$-Bit Barrier: Byzantine Agreement with Polylog Bits Per Party: Introduction

 \paragraph{Necessity of PKI for single-round boost of almost-everywhere agreement.} Our SRDS-based BA protocol (\cref{thm:intro:ba}) shows how to boost almost-everywhere agreement to full agreement in a single round with small communication.
 Both our constructions crucially rely on a public-key infrastructure (PKI) that enables each party to publish its verification key on a bulletin board.
 We show that this setup assumption is necessary for this task.
 That is, given \emph{only} public setup---\ie the common reference string (CRS) model---this task is not possible.

-We note that the lower bound of \citet{HKK08} does not translate to our setting, as it considers \emph{static} message filtering, where every party chooses to whom to listen in a given round based on its view prior to that round.
-The lower bound in~\cite{HKK08} shows that \emph{dynamic} filtering, \ie where filtering can also be based on the content of received messages, is required (at least in the CRS model).
+We note that the lower bound of \citet{HKK08} does not translate to our setting, as it considers \emph{static} message filtering, where every party chooses to whom to listen in a given round based on its view prior to that round (and then may perform additional sanity checks on the incoming messages from these parties to ensure they are not malformed).
+The lower bound in~\cite{HKK08} shows that \emph{dynamic} filtering, \ie where in any given round, parties may decide to accept or ignore a message from other parties based on the incoming messages received in that round, is required (at least in the CRS model).
 We present the first such lower bound in the dynamic-filtering model.

 \begin{theorem}[no single-shot boost in CRS model, informal] There is no single-round protocol from almost-everywhere to everywhere agreement in the CRS model where every party sends sublinear (\ie $o(n)$) many messages. \end{theorem}